ruskakimov/kakimov.com/_posts/react-data-fetching.md

 in development mode.
 It has no effect in production.
 Basically, it's a way of stress testing your app to find bugs before you ship them.

-Some of you might be thinking:

 > But our effect would never run twice in production.
-Aren't we trying to solve a problem brought upon us by `StrictMode`?
-Let's just remove it.
+Let's just remove `StrictMode` to get rid of this weird behavior.

+I would advice you against that.
+To prove my point, here are the potential bugs you will face in **production** with the current implementation: